 Cancer Misdiagnosis Lawsuit

 A cancer misdiagnosis can be one of the most traumatic events that a person can experience.
-A missed, wrong or delayed cancer diagnosis can have a devastating physical, emotional and financial impact on patients and their families.
+A missed, wrong or delayed diagnosis of cancer can tear families apart and result in significant harm.
 In some cases of cancer misdiagnosis, the patient’s cancer is undiagnosed and therefore remains untreated.
 This can result in a crucial window of time being missed when the cancer treatment may have been most effective in treating the patient.
 Tragically, sometimes the consequences of a cancer misdiagnosis can be deadly.

 On the other side of the cancer misdiagnosis spectrum, a cancer misdiagnosis can also mean that a patient who does not have cancer may be given a wrong diagnosis of cancer and may undergo extensive, harmful cancer treatment, including surgery and chemotherapy.
-Patients and their families who experience a cancer misdiagnosis may be eligible to file a cancer misdiagnosis lawsuit against the doctors and medical specialists who failed to competently perform their duties.
+Patients and their families who have been misdiagnosed may be eligible to file a cancer misdiagnosis lawsuit against the doctors and medical staff who did not provide you with adequate care.